 So, the current redesign has a good design philosophy, but they were sloppy as hell about it.

 The first big sloppy mistake they made is showing the stations incorrectly.
 A clear example of this is the big Canal St station in Chinatown.
 Canal is actually four stations: the JZ on Centre, the 6 on Lafayette, the RW on Broadway, and the NQ directly beneath Canal, two stories down.
-But the way they drew it, it shows all seven lines stopping at Lafayette and Canal, which is just flat wrong
+But the way they drew it, it shows all seven lines stopping at Lafayette and Canal, which is just flat wrong.

 And making matters worse, they don't show that the NQ runs over the Manhattan Bridge after Canal St. It's like the map was designed by someone who never took the train to Brooklyn.